 A patient with a wound that has not begun to heal in two weeks or is not completely healed in six weeks may benefit from the proven, best-practice methodologies at the Advanced Wound Healing Center.
 Some indications for wound therapy include:

-The Advanced Wound Healing Center is a Healogics Center of Excellence.
+The Advanced Wound Healing Center is a Healogics Center of Distinction.

 About half of all people with Diabetes have some sort of nerve damage, most often in the legs or feet.
 Nerve damage in your feet may cause tingling, numbness or pain, or it may lead to loss of feeling completely.
 Without being able to feel pain, you may not notice a cut, blister, sore or other problem.
 Small problems can lead to much more serious conditions, including wounds that will not heal.
 Nerve damage and poor blood flow from diabetes can put you a risk for developing a foot ulcer, which can lead to infection and even amputation if not treated properly.